Building a stellar onboarding checklist

 Sample onboarding email to welcome a new hire to the team

 Effective onboarding starts before the first day.
-Pre-onboarding activities can make new hires feel more prepared and enthused about joining your team.
-While pre-boarding will look different for nearly every organization (specific IT needs, anyone?) we’ve got some example steps to include in your pre-onboarding checklist:
+Pre-onboarding activities help new hires arrive feeling prepared and genuinely excited to join your team.
+While pre-boarding looks different for every organization, here are the core steps to include.

 1. Prepare paperwork and resources

-• Ensure all documents are accessible: Ensure that all documents are digitally accessible and meet ADA standards.
-Use digital forms and resources to help new hires complete paperwork before their first day starts.
-This saves time, gives the employees some confidence, helps them start learning the company culture, and makes the whole onboarding process go more smoothly.
+Ensure all documents are digitally accessible.
+Use digital forms that meet ADA standards so new hires can complete paperwork before their first day.
+This saves time, builds early confidence, and helps them start learning the company culture before they walk in the door.

 2. Personalize the welcome